libical/libical/README.md

 made by programmers in both realms.
 We (the libical developers) will only accept changes to this library if they are similarly dual-licensed.

+Some 3rdparty software with compatible licensing may be bundled with libcal.
+Please refer to our [3rdparty list](3RDPARTY.md) to see the projects included, along with their respective licenses.

 ## Building

 See the [Building Libical](INSTALL.md) instructions.